 Vaiano is the most important place in the Val di Bisenzio, and it is found in the heart of the natural area of Monteferrato.
 The town, of Roman origins, was the first town of some importance to develop in this area before the year 1000.
 The town was lucky to have a river, whose waters have been used since the Middle Ages in mills and fulling mills.
 After that, towards the second half of the 19th century, thanks to paper mills and foundries, the town became an important textile centre.

-The best time to visit Vaiano is February, the time in which the traditional carnival takes places, with its parade of Allegorical Carriages.
-Every year, five elementary school carriages and one middle school carriage take part in the parade.
-On the final night, as per tradition, the Carnival King’s carriage is set on fire and the winning carriage is announced.
+The best time to visit Vaiano is February, the time in which the traditional carnival takes places with its parade of allegorical floats.
+Every year, five elementary school floats and one middle school float take part in the parade.
+On the final night, as per tradition, the Carnival King’s float is set on fire and the winning float is announced.

 In Vaiano, as in the whole Prato area, a great confectionery culture has been handed down.
 Here, you'll find many different types of biscuits being made, whose recipes are honoured from generation to generation.
 Examples are zuccherini (with aniseed aroma) and Sassi della Calvana, soft sweets which, depending on taste, may contain chestnut flour, pine nuts, raisins and vin santo, hazelnuts, olive oil or candied lemon.